 Some schools judged outstanding at their most recent inspection are exempt from routine inspection.
 However, Ofsted can inspect them if Her Majesty’s Chief Inspector or the Secretary of State for Education has concerns about their performance.
 Ofsted may also inspect the these schools as part of Ofsted’s survey work.

 This exemption doesn’t apply to maintained nursery schools, special schools or pupil referral units (PRUs).

 Schools judged ‘good’

 A school judged good at its most recent inspection will receive a one-day short inspection, approximately every 3 years, as long as the quality of education remains good.
-Good schools can have their short inspections converted to section 5 inspections if the schools performance has improved or declined.
+Good schools can have their short inspections converted to full inspections under section 5 if the school’s performance has improved or declined.

 Schools judged ‘requires improvement’

-A school judged as requires improvement may be monitored by Ofsted and will normally have a full (section 5) re-inspection after around 2 years.
+Ofsted may monitor a school judged as requires improvement.
+The school will usually have a full re-inspection under section 5 after around 2 years.

 Schools judged ‘inadequate’